-Past Regions Bank TEACH Prize winners include:
+Past Regions TEACH Prize winners include:

-Faculty recipients of the Norman C. Nelson Order of Teaching Excellence are eligible for the Regions Bank TEACH Prize.
+Faculty recipients of the Norman C. Nelson Order of Teaching Excellence are eligible for the Regions TEACH Prize.
 Both share the same criteria.
 An outstanding educator should demonstrate excellence in:

 Members of the Office of the Associate Vice Chancellor for Academic Affairs, with input from the officers of the Associated Student Body, review a portfolio that includes a statement of teaching philosophy from the finalists, and elements of their academic record, along with their curriculum vitae.
-A vote of this group determines the winner of the Regions Bank TEACH Prize.
+A vote of this group determines the winner of the Regions TEACH Prize.

 The Nelson Order recipients and the TEACH Prize winner are announced at a luncheon in May.
 All recipients are honored publicly at commencement ceremonies and with a plaque on the Nelson Honor Wall in the second flood atrium of the UMMC Learning Resources Center.